Can You Rent a Timeshare If You Don’t Own One?

 Here’s where renting a timeshare really becomes attractive.

-Almost every timeshare comes with a full kitchen.
 Make a stop at one of the big box stores, anoint someone as the chef, and your costs for dining drops dramatically.

-There are likely more reasons you can think of for renting a timeshare based on your personal circumstances.
-But in case this is the first time you’re considering renting a timeshare, I wanted to give you some things to reflect on.
+But in case this is the first time you're considering renting a timeshare, I wanted to give you some things to reflect on.

 Hopefully I’ve given you enough information to help you make an informed decision.

-If you want to consider staying a resort, I invite you to sign up to our newsletter.
-As soon as you do, you’ll get a special link to save up to 65% off a stay at Sandals resort and one night free.
+As soon as you do, you'll get a special link to save up to 65% off a stay at Sandals resort and one night free.

 We’ll also notify you of sales happening at different properties when they become available along with activities you can enjoy near the properties.